debricked/actions/README.md

 Remember that we also provide a Github integration as a [Github App](https://github.com/apps/debricked/), which can easily add dependency scans to your repositories without configuring actions.

-You can always find documentation for our different ways of integrating with Debricked at https://debricked.com/documentation/.
+You can always find documentation for our different ways of integrating with Debricked at our [Debricked documentation](https://debricked.com/docs/integrations/ci-build-systems/github.html#github-actions).

 ## Usage

 You can use the action `debricked/actions/scan@v1` to scan your repository.
-The action needs two environmental variables: `USERNAME` and `PASSWORD`, to be set to your Debricked credentials.
+The action needs one environmental variable: `DEBRICKED_TOKEN`, to be set to your Debricked API token.
-You should store them in a secret variable, so they don't leak through the logs!
+You should store it in a secret variable, so they don't leak through the logs!
 See the example below.

 This is an example workflow file: